Christ's has been an intellectual home to many successful Economics scholars, including Nobel Prize laureate James Meade (1907-1995)

 If we select you for interview, these take place in early December.
 At Christ's we do all of our interviews online.
 You can have your interviews either at home (most applicants do this) or at school (if easier).

 Those selected for interview are interviewed for 35-50 minutes in total.
 At Christ's we normally divide this time into two interviews.
 The aim of the interviews is to try to determine each applicant's potential to benefit from the Economics Tripos.
-The interviews have no fixed format but typically include working through some mathematics problems and a discussion of economic issues.
+The interviews have no fixed format but typically one of them includes working through some applied quantitative problems and the other involves reading a short article and discussing it.
 Further, more general information about interviews (including two useful films) is available in the Cambridge interviews section, and it's worth also having a look at supervisions (short film here), as interviews are similar to what you do every week as a Cambridge student.

 Offers